How to pronounce It is a pity that the kitten bit the mitten. in American English

 Start here

-In casual American English, "It is a pity that the kitten bit the mitten" sounds like "iht ihz uh PIH-dee dhuht dhuh KIH-tuhn BIHT dhuh MIH-tuhn".
-Several things happen here, and the headline one is the Glottal T: the T closes off into a tiny silent pause instead of a clean release.
+Americans pronounce "It is a pity that the kitten bit the mitten" as "iht ihz uh PIH-dee dhuht dhuh KIH-tuhn BIHT dhuh MIH-tuhn" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Glottal T — the T closes off into a tiny silent pause instead of a clean release.
+You'll hear it on kitten and again on mitten — and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.